heimrichhannot/contao-formhybrid_list/README.md

 # Formhybrid List

 A generic list module able to display all kinds of contao entities containing filtering, pagination, ...
+If additional functionality is needed, one only has to inherit from ModuleList and create a new module like ModuleMyEntityList.

 ## Features